 A headshot we can use on the BERA website

-After submitting your application below please email these documents to firstname.lastname@example.org.
+After submitting your application using the ‘apply now’ button above please email these documents to firstname.lastname@example.org.
 PDFs will not be accepted.

 Nominations will be scored by a BERA selection panel.
 The panel’s judgement will be framed by the following criteria:

 Research quality (including rigour, transparency and validity)